aymannadeem/speedyscholar/README.md

 ## **Summaries of academic papers.**

 This is an open-source initiative dedicated to summarizing research papers and scholarly articles.
 Valuable information is often couched in confusing, academic jargon.
-This project aims to make papers a bit more accessible and shorter to consume.
+This project aims to make papers more accessible and shorter to consume.

 **Contribution guidelines**